How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 3. focus on the present moment

 I like the idea of THE NOW.
-It is very potent and there is real power behind it.
-I even believe that only there we can find real help to completely get over anxiety.
+It is very potent, and there is real power behind it.
+I even believe that only there can we find real help to completely get over anxiety.

 Unfortunately, it doesn’t last long as it is not a very natural state for us.